tomkealey/little-talk/README.md

 - Inspire personal development
 - Cultivate self-acceptance and self-truth
 - Break down barriers, cultivate connections, and cultivate openness and vulnerability
-- Get to know people better across 6 categories: hopes & wishes, random, self-expression, reflection, likes & dislikes, and emotional intelligence
+- Get to know people better across 6 categories: hopes & dreams, random, self-expression, reflection, likes & dislikes, and emotional intelligence

 Perfect to use with friends, coworkers, family, and strangers.
 Select a card and start sharing.
 Available for purchase [here](https://bestself.co/products/little-talk-deck).